-Wheel nuts or bolts are prone to loosen after being first assembled.
-Death or serious injury can result.

-Check wheel nuts or bolts for tightness on a new trailer, and after re-mounting a wheel at 10, 25 and 50 miles.

-Inadequate wheel nut or bolt torque can cause a wheel to separate from the trailer, leading to death or serious injury.

-Verify wheel nuts or bolts are tight before each tow.
+- Wheel nuts or bolts are prone to losing after being first assembled.
+Death or serious injury can result. - Check wheel nuts or bolts for tightness on a new trailer, and after remounting a wheel at 10, 25 and 50 miles. - Inadequate wheel nut or bolt torque can cause a wheel to separate from the trailer, leading to death or serious injury. - Verify wheel nuts or bolts are tight and before each tow.

-2.2.9 Improper loading
+2.2.9 Improper Loading